TomographicImaging/DigitalVolumeCorrelation/README.md

 If passed `CONDA_BUILD=OFF` the software will be installed in the directory pointed by `${PYTHON_DEST_DIR}` which defaults to `${CMAKE_INSTALL_PREFIX}/python`.
 Therefore this directory should be added to the `PYTHONPATH`.

 If Python is not picked by CMake you can provide the additional flag to CMake `-DPYTHON_EXECUTABLE=/path/to/python/executable`.

+## Open MP

+### Setting the Number of Threads Using an OpenMP Environment Variable
+You can set the number of threads using the environment variable `OMP_NUM_THREADS`.
+If this is higher than the number of processors it will instead use the number of processors available.